bioio-devs/bioio-base/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a feature for bioio-types
+about: Suggest a feature for bioio-base
 labels: enhancement
 ---